mirogta/tampermonkey-jira-severityinfo/README.md

 ## What does it do

-Adds an info icon next to Severity field on JIRA Service Desk issues.
+Adds a Severity info icon next to Severity field on JIRA Service Desk issues.

-When you mouse over the info icon, you'll see the Severity level explanation.
+When you mouse over the info icon, you'll see the Severity levels page in an iframe.

+When you click on the icon, a new page will open with the Severity levels wiki page.

-### Advanced Usage
+### Settings

-The script also adds a configurable link to the JIRA's Settings popup.
+The script requires configuration in the JIRA's Settings popup.

 * Click on the _Settings_ in JIRA Service Desk
+* Under the "SEVERITY INFO URLS"
-* Enter a link to a page explaining the severity levels under "SEVERITY INFO URL"
+  * Enter a link to a wiki page explaining the severity levels - this will be loaded in a new tab when you click on the Severity info icon
+  * Enter a link to an page which contains the Severity Levels - this will be embedded in an iframe and displayed when you mouse over the Severity info icon

 ## How to install